Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session2.md

 Understood that adders and logic circuits are the bridge between abstract binary representation and computation.Scaling Up to a 16‑Bit CPU

-Learned how the same principles (logic gates, adders, registers) scale from simple 4‑bit CPUs to more capable 16‑bit processors.

-This showed how larger word sizes allow more memory addressing, richer instruction sets, and more complex programs.
+Learned how the same principles (logic gates, adders, registers) scale from simple 4‑bit CPUs to more capable 16‑bit processors.Larger word sizes allow more memory addressing, richer instruction sets, and more complex programs.

-It captures the conceptual understanding (CPU as the brain, memory hierarchy, binary logic).

-It highlights the practical insights (registers vs caches, virtual memory mapping, adders in arithmetic).

-It connects theory to practice, showing how foundational exercises build toward understanding real‑world processor design and system performance.
+It connects abstract theory (binary logic, CPU design, memory hierarchy) to practical system design and performance considerations.

+It provides evidence that your proposal work is grounded in both academic learning and hands-on experimentation.

+This section is about turning exercises into insights.
+You explain what you understood — such as how CPUs execute instructions, how memory hierarchy affects performance, and how binary logic underpins computation — and why these lessons matter for both computing fundamentals and your modernization proposal.